Theyyam, Kerala’s ritual dance form

 Theyyam is usually performed in North Kerala, especially in Kannur and Kasargod districts.
 But some of the traditional and cultural performances in the other parts of Kerala also include Theyyam performances and I was fortunate to see a live performance in Munnar.

-The best place to see Theyyam performance is at Punarjani traditional village in Munnar, around 7 kilometres from the town.
-There is a daily show at 5 PM where visitors can enjoy the fusion of Kathakali, Bharatanatyam and Theyyam.
+The best place to see Theyyam performance in Munnar is at Punarjani traditional village, around 7 kilometres from the town.
+There are daily shows at 5 PM where visitors can enjoy the fusion of Kathakali, Bharatanatyam and Theyyam.
 The ticket prices vary based on the classes such as Platinum, Gold and Silver and they usually range between INR 500 and INR 300 per person.
 You can purchase tickets at the entrance of the theatre.

 Munnar is a hill station in Idukki district of Kerala.
 At an altitude of 1600 metres, Munnar is a town in the Western Ghats mountain range of India.
 The town is called the Kashmir of South India and is a popular destination.

-- Airport – Munnar does not have an airport of its own and the closest airport is the Kochi International airport.
-The Kochi international airport is around 110 kilometres from Munnar and the best way to travel is by hiring a taxi.
+- By Air – Munnar does not have an airport of its own, and the closest airport is the Kochi International Airport.
+The Kochi International Airport is around 110 kilometres from Munnar, and the best way to travel from the airport is by hiring a taxi.

-- Bus – There are many buses that operate between Kochi and Munnar.
-These buses are government and private operated buses.
-For routes and availability, check Redbus website.
+- By Public Transport – There are many buses, operated by government and private operators, that run between Kochi and Munnar.
+For routes and availability, check the Redbus website.

-- Drive – The distance between Kochi and Munnar is around 130 kilometres and the journey by road takes about 3 hours 30 minutes.
-The roads are very picturesque surrounded by tea estates but are windy.
+- By Road – The distance between Kochi and Munnar is around 130 kilometres and the journey by road takes about 3 hours 30 minutes.
+Note that the roads are very picturesque surrounded by tea estates but are windy and you could have a problem if you have motion sickness.

 Closing Notes